cogtoolslab/solds-cogsci2025/README.md

 ## Study 1 (observational)
-We analyzed data from 1306 stu- dents across 11 institutions to investigate how students’ initial psychological orientation relates to their subsequent engagement and learning.
+We analyzed data from 1306 students across 11 institutions to investigate how students’ initial psychological orientation relates to their subsequent engagement and learning.

 ## Study 2 (experimental)